Relationships and Sex Education (RSE) Policy

 Pupils should know:

-- That healthy friendships are positive and welcoming towards others, and do not make others feel lonely or excluded.
+2. That healthy friendships are positive and welcoming towards others, and do not make others feel lonely or excluded.
+Pupils should learn skills for developing caring, kind friendships.

-- How to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help or advice from others, if needed.
+7. How to recognise when a friendship is making them feel unhappy or uncomfortable, and how to get support when needed.

 Pupils should know:

-The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs.
+5. That they can expect to be treated with respect by others, and the importance of respecting others, including those who are different (for example, physically, in character, personality or backgrounds), or make different choices, or have different preferences or beliefs.

-Practical steps they can take in a range of different contexts to improve or support respectful relationships.
+6. Practical steps they can take and skills they can develop in a range of different contexts to improve or support their relationships.

-About different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help.
+9. The different types of bullying (including online bullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult), and how to get help.

-What a stereotype is, and how stereotypes can be unfair, negative or destructive.
+10. What a stereotype is, how stereotypes can be unfair, negative, destructive or lead to bullying and how to challenge a stereotype.

 Pupils should know: